golchinpg/CML-IDS/README.md

 "Golchin, P., Zhou, C., Agnihotri, P., Hajizadeh, M., Kundel, R., Steinmetz, R., 2023 October.
 CML-IDS: Enhancing Intrusion Detection in SDN through Collaborative Machine Learning.
 To appear in the Proceedings of the 19th International Conference on Network and Service Management (CNSM), 2023."

-The code is provided by Chengbo Zhou and Pegah Golchin
+The code is provided by Chengbo Zhou and Pegah Golchin.
 ## Table of Contents

 - [**Prerequisites**](#prerequisites)